 Loreto Home of Compassion Chaplaincy

 The Rev’d Daphne May is the Anglican Chaplain at Loreto.
 She visits the residents on Tuesday, Wednesday and Thursday mornings and is responsible for pastoral care to residents, their families and staff.

 Mary Potter Nursing Home Chaplaincy

 Chaplaincy and Pastoral Care at Mary Potter nursing Home is currently carried out by the Parish Ministry Team and chaplaincy is provided by the Rev’d Gavin Krebs.

 An Anglican communion service is held each Friday at 11:00am in the Tony Ireland Room.
 Anyone is welcome to attend the service.
 Bedside communion is offered to those unable to attend the service.

 The Anglican Parish of Wagga Wagga provides assistance to many families and individuals every year who have difficulty obtaining basic food and necessities due to economic and personal circumstance.

-The ministry is accessed from the Ashmont Community Centre at the corner of Tobruk and Blakemore Streets, Ashmont from 9:00am to 3pm on Monday to Friday of each week.
+The ministry is accessed from the Ashmont Community Centre at the corner of Tobruk and Blakemore Streets, Ashmont from 9:00am to 3pm on Monday to Thursday of each week.